DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/085 Optimize Scheduler Performance with Lazy Loading.md

-If the performance of a Scheduler component suffers due to the high number of appointments, you can lazy load the data as necessary.
+If the performance of a Scheduler component suffers due to a high number of appointments, you can lazy load the data as necessary.

 1. Modify your back-end API to accept queries with time limit parameters.
 For exmaple, the query "/appointments?startDate=01-01-2024&endDate=01-07-2024" should only return events within the specified time window.